How To Build an Online Store in 2025: 8 Easy Steps

 Payment gateways are the most common payment method online.
 This is when a bank like Visa, American Express, or Mastercard is integrated with your online store.
 When a customer buys an item, they may enter their card details into a payment gateway’s embedded checkout, or be redirected to its website.

 Another common way to accept payments online is through digital wallets.
-One of the easiest ways to pay, these wallets also come with built-in security features, so we recommend adding it to your online store.
+This is one of the easiest ways to pay, and these wallets also come with built-in security features, so we recommend adding the ability to accept them to your online store.
 Similarly to payment gateways, many website builders allow you to integrate digital wallet payments with your online store.

 What About All-in-One Payment Solutions?